kr-colab/disperseNN2/docs/source/usage.rst

 1. Simulation
 *************

-Although ``disperseNN2`` does not actually have any simulation-related capabilities, it relies on simulated training data.
-Therefore, we provide some template code and tips for generating training data using ``SLiM``.
-However, the ideal analysis will tailor the simulation step to take advantage of realistic information from your study system.
-For information on how to implement population genetic simulations, check out the extensive ``SLiM`` manual (give link, here).
+Although ``disperseNN2`` does not actually run simulations, it relies on simulated training data.
+Therefore, we provide some template code and tips for generating training data; however, the ideal analysis will tailor the simulation step to take advantage of realistic information from your particular study system.
+For information on how to implement population genetic simulations, check out the extensive `SLiM manual <http://benhaller.com/slim/SLiM_Manual.pdf>`_.

-Our simulations use the script ``SLiM_recipes/bat20.slim``.
-This simualation model is described in detail in Battey et al., 2020 (https://doi.org/10.1534/genetics.120.303143), and is a continuous space model where the mother-offspring distance is N(0,sigma)—Gaussian distributed with mean zero and standard deviation sigma—in both the x and y dimensions.
+The simulation script we used for validating ``disperseNN2`` is ``SLiM_recipes/bat20.slim``.
+This is a continuous space model where the mother-offspring distance is :math:`N(0,\sigma)` in both the x and y dimensions, and is described in detail in `Battey et al. 2020 <https://doi.org/10.1534/genetics.120.303143>`_.
 Below is an example simulation command:

 .. code-block:: bash